ajay7633/Coursera-Applied-Data-Science-with-Python/Applied Machine Learning in Python/readme.md

 Learning Outcome :

  - Extract and select object features.
- - Creating Supervised Machine learnining Models.
+ - Creating Supervised Machine learning Models.
  - Evaluating Models
     1. Learn how to use a variety of evaluation metrics to evaluate supervised machine learning models
     2. Learn about choosing the right metric for selecting between models or for doing parameter tuning